Last updated on October 8th, 2024

 However, their actions, often unbeknownst to them, serve to amplify the narcissist’s narrative and cause further harm to the victims of narcissistic abuse.

-The Many Ways Flying Monkeys Aid Narcissists
+The Many Ways Flying Monkeys Help Narcissists

 Flying monkeys play a pivotal role in the narcissist’s manipulative machinations.